-Group of objectives Objectives Objectives Indicators General interest Protection of the marine environment MA.1.
-To promote the connectivity, functionality and resilience of marine ecosystems through giving them the status of marine green infrastructure MA.3.
-To guarantee that the plans consider the need to increase the protected marine surface MA.5.
-To ensure that current and planned future human uses and activities do not compromise the achievement of the Good Environmental Status of the marine environment Area and state of the marine habitats and species according to the evaluation of the descriptors of MMSS and Nature Directives Change in the area of MPA No of management plans approved [] interest R&D I.1.
-To have a series of areas in Spanish marine waters used for research, innovation and development, which facilitate the sustainable development of emerging marine sectors No of new R&D areas declared Area No of projects executed in those areas UCH $\mbox{CU.1}.$ To guarantee the conservation of known or suspected UCH against HA that require the use of marine space No of places of cultural interest declared Multi-sector horizontal H.4.
+Group of objectives Subgroup Objectives Indicators the marine environment ecosystems through giving the MA.3.
+To guarantee that the protected marine surface MA.5.
+To ensure that curren do not compromise the achi- the marine environment MA.5.
+To ensure that current and planned future human uses and activities do not compromise the achievement of the Good Environmental Status of Area and state of the marine habitats and species according to the evaluation of the descriptors of MMSS and Nature Directives Change in the area of MPA No of management plans approved [] interest R&D R&D 1.1.
+To have a series of areas in Spanish marine waters used for research, innovation and development, which facilitate the sustainable development of emerging marine sectors N° of new R&D areas declared Area N° of projects executed in those areas UCH CU.1.
+To guarantee the conservation of known or suspected UCH against HA that require the use of marine space $% \left({{\rm S}{\rm A}} \right)$ No of places of cultural interest declared Multi-sector horizontal H.4.
 To identify, and to enhance as far as possible, synergies between uses and activities.
 H.6.
 To improve coordination across authorities responsible for planning uses and activities of the maritime space.
 H.8.
 To improve the visibility of the activities, uses and interests of the various users or managers of the maritime space.
 N° of new multi-uses authorized N° of inter-administrative coordination meetings held N° of participatory events organized Sectorial Cables C.2.
-To promote that future cables take into account [] the need to maintain the integrity of the seabed, especially those with protected, biogenic and/or vulnerable habitats No of new cables installed No or length of cables within protected or vulnerable areas No relength of cables within priority use areas for protection of biodiversity ORE R.1.
+To promote that future cables take into account [] the need to maintain the integrity of the seabed, especially those with protected, biogenic and/or vulnerable habitats N° of new cables installed % or length of cables within protected or vulnerable areas % or length of cables within priority use areas for protection of biodiversity ORE R 1.
 To identify the areas with the greatest potential for developing offshore wind energy in each marine demarcation.
 Marine area identified as high-potential area (HPA) for ORE. % of HPA for ORE that finally hold ORE facilities.